 Although it's easy to figure out what links are affected and plan accordingly, it's much harder to figure out the keywords that Yahoo will be re-coloring.
 This is because the keywords come from an internal ad list at Yahoo, and they change every day according to what advertisers are willing to buy.
 At this time, Yahoo is only 15% of the web-based email market, so up until now, most marketers and email designers have ignored the problem - but as other email companies are threatening to do the same thing in order to create ad revenue, it's time to get in front of the problem in a pro-active stance.

-The take away is that you have to be careful with links and backround colors and test them well in both Yahoo and Gmail, your text may not be the color you specified, Yahoo and Gmail may change its color - and if that color happens to be the same color as your backround, your text will dissappear from the email.
+The take away is that you have to be careful with links and background colors and test them well in both Yahoo and Gmail, your text may not be the color you specified, Yahoo and Gmail may change its color - and if that color happens to be the same color as your background, your text will disappear from the email.

 Example of a Well Developed Email Ready For Eblast

 For an example of a good email ready for the eblast portion of the marketing process Click Here.

 The email featured finds a happy medium between HTML and text, ensuring deliverability and ultimate promise of success.

 To view the email in raw HTML click here